The Images that Defined 2005: A Year in Review

 The flood cleanup was massive, with many families and businesses' equipment and belongings ruined.

-and a flagpole on the property.
+The Jamesburg Historical Association celebrated Buckelew Day in September with the dedication of Buckelew Park and a flagpole on the property.
 In attendance were members of Jamesburg and Monroe Township Veteran groups.

-In October the Jamesburg Elks #2180 pitched in to help the victims of Hurricane Katrina by collecting donations of
+In October the Jamesburg Elks #2180 pitched in to help the victims of Hurricane Katrina by collecting donations of food, clothing, supplies, and money.

 The Lakeview Players hosted a hauted house at Lakeview Mansion in October and performed a dramatic reading of Charles Dicken's "A Christmas Carol" in December.